-NURS 010.
+NURS 10.
 Health Care: Issues and Delivery Systems.
 Explores the relationships between social, political and economic systems, and the health care and delivery systems currently operational in the U.S. today.
 Provides a format to debate current biomedical issues and explores crosscultural health practices.
 Lecture three hours.
-3 units.
+Units: 3.0.

-NURS 011.
+NURS 11.
 Introduction to Professional Nursing.
 Provides a conceptual base for the practice of professional nursing as taught in the Sacramento State Division of Nursing curriculum.
 The changing and expanding roles of the professional nurse in the health care delivery system are explored, as are a variety of theories and related concepts which have application to nursing practice.
 Lecture three hours.
 Prerequisite: Admission to Clinical Nursing program.
-3 units.
+Units: 3.0.

-NURS 012.
+NURS 12.
 Nursing Care of Adults.
 Focuses on the utilization of the nursing process in meeting health needs of adult individuals who are experiencing mild to moderate stress as a result of acute and/or chronic health problems.
 The role of the nurse in the diagnosis and management of learning needs is emphasized.
 Lecture three hours; laboratory six hours.
 Prerequisite: Admission to Clinical Nursing program.
-Corequisite: NURS 015, NURS 016.
-5 units.
+Corequisite: NURS 15, NURS 16.
+Units: 5.0.

-NURS 014.
+NURS 14.
 Pharmacology.
 Basic principles of pharmacology with a focus on pharmacokinetics, pharmacodynamics and related therapeutic implications for major drug categories.
 May be taken by pre-nursing or non-nursing students.
 Lecture two hours.
-Prerequisite: BIO 131, or equivalent.
-2 units.
+Pre-requisite: BIO 131, or equivalent.
+Units: 2.0.

-NURS 015.
+NURS 15.
 Introduction to Clinical Nursing Practice.
 Intensive on-campus nursing skills laboratory.
 Laboratory six hours.
 Prerequisite: Admission to Clinical Nursing program.
-Corequisite: NURS 012, NURS 016.
-Graded Credit/No Credit.
-2 units.
+Corequisite: NURS 12, NURS 16.
+Units: 2.0.

-NURS 016.
+NURS 16.
 Physical Assessment of the Adult.
 On-campus laboratory in which students acquire skills in physical assessment of the adult.
 Laboratory three hours.
 Prerequisite: Admission to Clinical Nursing program or instructor permission.
-Corequisite: NURS 012, NURS 015.
-Graded Credit/No Credit.
-1 unit.
+Corequisite: NURS 12, NURS 15.
+Graded: Credit / No Credit.
+Units: 1.0.

-NURS 017.
+NURS 17.
 Concepts and Practices of Gerontological Nursing.
 Designed to explore current theories and practices in gerontological nursing.
 The primary focus of the course is on the role of the nurse in assessing and managing the aging individual and family adaptation to the aging process.
 Lecture two hours.
 Prerequisite: Admission to Clinical Nursing program.
-2 units.
+Units: 2.0.

-NURS 018.
+NURS 18.
 Therapeutic Interpersonal and Group Communication in Nursing.
 Intensive on-campus clinical nursing laboratory in which interpersonal and group therapeutic communication skills are developed.
-Designed to prepare students to use therapeutic communication skills while functioning in individual nurse-client relationships and in leadership roles occurring in group settings involving other professionals, patients, families, and communities.
+Designed to prepare students to use therapeutic communication skills while functioning in individual nurseclient relationships and in leadership roles occurring in group settings involving other professionals, patients, families, and communities.
 Therapeutic communication skills, concepts, and theories are applied from a concurrent course in mental health nursing.
 Includes a supervised practicum in the campus laboratory involving individual and group communication situations.
 Laboratory three hours.
 Prerequisite: Admission to the clinical nursing program.
-Corequisite: NURS 011, NURS 014, NURS 017 or instructor permission.
-Graded Credit/No Credit.
-1 unit.
+Corequisite: NURS 11, NURS 14, NURS 17 or instructor permission.
+Graded: Credit / No Credit.
+Units: 1.0.

-NURS 021.
-Freshman Seminar: Becoming An Educated Person.
+NURS 21.
+Freshman Seminar: Becoming an Educated Person.
 Introduction to the nature and possible meanings of higher education, and the functions and resources of the University.
 Designed to help students develop and exercise fundamental academic success strategies and to improve their basic learning skills.
 Also provides students with an opportunity to interact with fellow students and the seminar leader and to build a community of academic and personal support.
-3 units.
+Units: 3.0.